cockroachdb/docs/src/current/v24.3/troubleshoot-lock-contention.md

 ### Additional practice

-For [*Transaction 3*](#example-1), take steps similar to the above steps for *Transaction 2*, to identify the waiting statement that experienced high contention and the corresponding blocking transaction.
+For [*Transaction 3*](#example-1), take steps similar to *Transaction 2* in order to identify the waiting statement that experienced high contention and the corresponding blocking transaction.

-## Remediate lock contention
+## Step 3.
+Remediate lock contention

 ### Background context

 Locking conflicts are a natural artifact when business requirements call for concurrent data changes.
 Realistically, locking conflicts are unavoidable.

-Remediation is required when locking conflicts are too numerous, resulting in a significant increase in response time and/or decrease in throughput.
+Remediation is required when locking conflicts are too numerous, resulting in either a significant increase in response time or decrease in throughput or both.
 Remediation of locking conflicts is typically about giving up some functionality in exchange for a reduction in locking contention.
 [Example 2](#example-2) uses two ways of doing this: [historical queries]({% link {{ page.version.version }}/as-of-system-time.md %}) and a ["fail fast" method]({% link {{ page.version.version }}/select-for-update.md %}#wait-policies).
 Use these remediations if they fit your application design.

 ### Historical queries